 - Tripit is an awesome app for keeping all your travel info in one place.
 Aside from it being another backup of all my flight info, I also use it to keep track of my accomodation addresses.
 It also works seamlessly with AirBnb.

 - Check all your camera gear, actually shooting some frames upon arrival.
 Strange things can happen to your gear whilst up in the air.

 - Check to see if you can photograph in the country without work visas.
 Shooting a wedding in Bali for example requires something specific.

 - Network with other photographers.
 Lina Hayes got in contact with a few photographers who had also shot in the same area that I was going to be shooting in.
 They provided useful advice about the local areas and gave some ideas and inspiration on where to shoot.
 This is especially useful if you have limited time to location scout beforehand or if you just need some back-up spots.

 - Check your business/equipment insurance.
 Will they cover theft, damage etc. overseas?
 Another good tip from Lina.

-- Backpackers often carry garbage bags whilst travelling to cover their bags in the event of a downpour.
+- Backpackers often carry garbage bags whilst traveling to cover their bags in the event of a downpour.
 You should do the same for your camera gear, or just to use as somewhere dry for your photography subject to sit.

 - Phone your bank before you travel to alert them of which cities you’ll be using your cards.

-- Resist the temptation to source the cheapest flights and accomodation possible.
+- Resist the temptation to source the cheapest flights and accommodation possible.
 Invest in yourself to ensure you perform at your very best – you owe it to your clients who are paying you to be there over someone local.